 Suffice it to say that biblical, theological and contextual hermeneutics remain in tension with each other thirty years later, as the reference to Spangenberg above illustrates.
 My hope is that this subtitle will serve as an acknowledgement of what David Bosch (1991:381-389) described as a creative tension.
 By juxtaposing all three these modes of hermeneutics, Scriptura is signalling that the one cannot be done without the other.
+It also provides an academic space where this can be explored further.
 It is only through the collaborative efforts of authors, reviewers and readers that any distortions in the relatedness of biblical, theological and contextual hermeneutics can be recognised.
 May we remain vigilant in this regard in the decades to come!

 Bibliography